 There's more than one reason why grilling is so popular in the summer.
 Cooking creates heat and moisture, both of which must be removed with air conditioning or other means to cool the house.
-Cooking outside—or eating non-cooked meals—can make a noticeable difference in your indoor comfort on the hottest days.
+Moving outside to cook your meals can make a noticeable difference in your indoor comfort on the hottest days.

 Play With Your Thermostat

 Programmable thermostats can help you save energy by raising and lowering the temperature setting automatically, so that you don't have to remember to adjust the thermostat at night or when you leave the house for the day.
 Therefore, they save you energy and money only to the degree that you are forgetful.
 What might save you more money is taking a scientific approach to setting your thermostat.
 This requires some experimentation and paying close attention to your energy bill (see below).